 Not only is the Arts and Industries Building open to the general public during By The People, but many more Smithsonian museums will stay open late night on the longest day of the year as part of Smithsonian's Solstice Saturday.
 Enjoy special programming including exhibition access, live music and lots more.

 One of DC’s best destinations for food, Union Market, is opening a new AutoShop space, including L.A.-based artist Kahlil Joseph’s stunning BLKNWS piece.
 Joseph, who has collaborated with Beyoncé and Kendrick Lamar, has created a two-channel media network featuring found footage, news desk segments, photographs and music that depicts African-American life and is constantly updated.

 For Freedoms co-founder Hank Willis Thomas’ THEY ARE US, US IS THEM installation will be fixed on a floating barge that will visit waterfronts in Georgetown, the Capitol Riverfront and Anacostia over the course of the By The People Festival’s run.
 Thomas’ work for For Freedoms focuses on civic discourse and engagement, inspired by the paintings of Norman Rockwell and the words of Franklin D. Roosevelt.

 In addition to focusing on art and human creativity, the festival puts human connection front and center.
 The goal is to engender dialogue amongst everyone by uniting individuals from all walks of life.
-The festival will even include a day of dialogues set in the year 2039, produced in partnership with WeDC House.
+The festival will also include a day of dialogues that will focus on the future of food, sports and transportation.